smallnest/gid/README.md

-# goroutine identification
+# gid

-Package goroutine provides functions that will return the runtime's ID number for the calling goroutine or its creator.
+Package gid provides functions that will return the runtime's ID number for the calling goroutine or its creator.

 The implementation is derived from Laevus Dexter's comment in Gophers' Slack